A pilot model of new high school culture education through graphic novels

 Daniel Chmielewski (1983) is a Polish author of comics and children’s books.
 He has written and illustrated I, Nina – an adaptation of Nobel prize winner Olga Tokarczuk’s novel Anna In in the Catacombs, published in Poland in 2018 and set to be published in the USA by Uncivilized Books in 2021.
 He is the author of the album Voyeurs, illustrated by Marcin Podolec and published in Poland and France, illustrator of the short piece The last novel of James Joyce by Peter Milligan, and co-author, together with psychiatrist Katarzyna Szaulińska, of Murky waves – a comic showing how to cope with depression, given out to teenagers in Poland during special workshops in schools.
 He teaches comic narration in three culture centres in Warsaw, makes storyboards for television and illustrations for sport psychologists to aid them in their work.

 SLOVENIAN THEATRE INSTITUTE (Slovenski gledališki inštitut) is a national public institution whose mission is the development of theatre culture and the promotion of theatre art, whereas it is also engaged internationally.
 The Institute and its predecessors have been operating as the central Slovenian theatre museum for more than 65 years.
 It collects, preserves, processes and presents materials connected to performances from Slovenian professional theatres and their creators, theatre-related video and audio materials and the archive legacies of Slovenian theatre creators.
 Repertoire – digital database, edited by the Institute, holds detailed reports of professional performances in the last 150 years of Slovenian theatre history, and the specialized theatre library holds the collection of Slovenian theatre works.
-The Institute is also active in the field of culture and arts education and is the national coordinator of the culture and arts education in the field of theatre.
+The Institute is also active in the field of arts and cultural education and is the national coordinator of the arts and cultural education in the field of theatre.
 Golden Stick (Zlata paličica) platform, operated by the Institute, provides a comprehensive web-based environment on recommended high-quality theatre performances for children and youth and recommended arts and cultural education content in the field of theatre.

 The project Classics in the Graphic Novel: A pilot model of new high school culture education through graphic novels is co-financed by the Ministry of Culture of the Republic of Slovenia.